 After breaking down the task flow into small steps, verified by former retail employees at the company, I created a deck of cards with the individual tasks typed on each card.
 As the actual work is proprietary information, I am using a made-up scenario for a public library just because most people have an understanding of library processes.

 I agonized a lot on the specifics of the cards.
 I ended up just printing on regular paper and cut out the cards.
-I considered other options, which then I discarded:
+I considered other options such as sticky notes,

 cheap and use to use, but (1) they cannot be printed on; (2) their size makes them impractical in settings where there is no big table.
 In the original study, I used 24 cards, and the offices behind the retail spaces were very small, with narrow desks.